sedessapi/askar_alpha1/PHASE3_ONLINE_VERIFICATION_PLAN.md

 ## Executive Summary

-Phase 2 introduces **online verification** capabilities by integrating with the ACA-Py backend wallet.
-This enables real-time cryptographic verification, revocation checking, and full proof protocol support while maintaining offline fallback capabilities from Phase 1.
+Phase 3 introduces **online verification** capabilities by integrating with the ACA-Py backend wallet.
+This phase **enhances** the QR code verification system from Phase 2 by adding real-time cryptographic verification, revocation checking, and full proof protocol support when the device is online, while maintaining offline fallback capabilities from Phase 1.

+**Prerequisites**: Phase 2 (QR Code Verification) must be complete before starting Phase 3.

 **Key Decision**: Use **ACA-Py backend wallet** for online verification, not device FFI wallet.